-The Board has given long and careful thought to our future needs and whilst we are satisfied that the day to day running costs of the School can be adequately coped with from year to year, we believe we have a clear responsibility to continue with the raising of major capital funds to ensure that the boys and girls in our care can enjoy the educational facilities a School of our standing and tradition should provide.
+The Board has given long and careful thought to our future needs and whilst we are satisfied that the day to day running costs of the School can be adequately coped with from year to year, we believe we have a clear responsibility to continue with the raising of major capital funds to ensure that the boys and girls in our care can enjoy the educational facilities a School of our standing and tradition current Australian Government has not been easy.
+Whilst agreeing with many facets of the Karmel Report, the Board believes that each Australian child should receive a basic measure of public assistance for his education.

 Details are currently being formulated and advice, assistance and encouragement from those who believe in the type of education our school offers would be greatly appreciated.
-Adjusting to the new approach to assistance to education by the current Australian Government has not been easy.
-Whilst agreeing with many facets of the Karmel Report, the Board believes that each Australian child should receive a basic measure of built assistance for his education.
-So that a co-ordinated approach on this and many other basic issues can be made to our State and Federai Governments, we have been active supporters of the Association of Independent Schools of Tasmania, the National Council of Independent Schools and the Headmasters' Conference of Independent Schools of Australia.
-During the year.
-Butching was classified as Category B, but on the During the year, Hutchins was classified as Category B, but on the provision of more information of the Karmel Committee (Interim Schools Commission) this was reviewed to Category D.
+Adjusting to the new approach to assistance to education by the

+So that a co-ordinated approach on this and many other basic issues can be made to our State and Federal Governments, we have been active supporters of the Association of Independent Schools of Tasmania, the National Council of Independent Schools and the Headmasters' Conference of Independent Schools of Australia.

+During the year, Hutching was classified as Catagory B, but on the During the year, Hutchins was classified as Category B, but on the provision of more information of the Karmel Committee (Interim Schools Commission) this was reviewed to Category D.

 To show the importance to parents of the current State and Federal Government Assistance (excluding special capital grants for building purposes) in 1973 it amounted to over \$50 per pupil per term.
 It is with sincere regret that we record the passing of a former Chairman and distinguished Old Boy, Brigadier E. M. Dollery.
-Brigadier Dollery had immense interest in the welfare of Hutchins, his longery to the School is tangible avidence of his interest.
+Brigadier Dollery had immense interest in the welfare of Hutchins, his legacy to the School is tangible avidence of his interest. his legacy to the School is tangible evidence of his interest.
+For some years now the School has been enrolling girls at varying levels and I feel a clear statement of our position would be of value possible curriculum for boys and girls by an interchange of students and sharing of facilities where appropriate.
+As the only Independent School in Tasmania for boys outside of the